astronomer/docs/astro/configure-worker-queues.md

 ### Request a worker type

-Your organization can enable up to 10 different worker types per cluster.
-Once a worker type is enabled for an Astro cluster, the worker type becomes available to any Deployment in that cluster and appears in the **Worker Type** menu of the Cloud UI.
+Your organization can enable up to 10 different worker types for each cluster.
+After a worker type is enabled on an Astro cluster, the worker type becomes available to any Deployment in that cluster and appears in the **Worker Type** menu of the Cloud UI.

 1. Review the list of supported worker types for your cloud provider.
 See [AWS](resource-reference-aws.md#worker-node-types), [Azure](resource-reference-azure.md#worker-node-size-resource-reference), or [GCP](resource-reference-gcp.md#worker-node-size-resource-reference).
 2. Contact [Astronomer support](https://cloud.astronomer.io/support) with the name of the worker type(s) you want to enable for your cluster.
 For example, `m6i.2xlarge`.